Type to search

 Thanks to its classic cardioid pattern, the SM7B is able to reject off-axis audio while focusing recordings in one area.
 You can speak, sing, or play music at a comfortable angle and be confident that the microphone can capture your sound perfectly, with little to no outside noise.

-What People Are Saying
+What People Are Saying Shure SM7B Microphone

 Where to Buy the Shure SM7B Microphone

 Whether you’re a podcaster, vocalist, or radio announcer, the Shure SM7B is one of the best tools on the market for amplifying and capturing your voice.
-Cheaper than condenser mics but offering the same, and sometimes better, caliber of sound, this is a must-have for any studio set up.
+Cheaper than condenser mics but offering the same, and sometimes better, caliber of sound, this is a must-have for any studio setup.
 Find the best deals for the Shure SM7B Microphone here.

 Sound Quality